m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 [4] Admittedly it's less physically cumbersome than that much cash - but no less dangerous.

-[5] The seller is in some respects safer - so safe, they can take the money and run without delivering a product, as one Silk Road seller did TODO: LINK AND DETAILS.
-TALK A BIT ABOUT ANTIFRAUD AND JAY'S STUFF FROM AMAZON (GUARANTEED SELLING AT 1% FEE OR SO).
+[5] The seller is in some respects safer - so safe, they can take the money and run without delivering a product, as one Silk Road seller did.